How to export your WooCommerce customer addresses

 Now you just need to repeat the process and add all lifetime values for each location.

-Sometimes the billing and shipping addresses are different.
-This is important since you need to know who is buying, but also where you’ll need to deliver your products.
-Therefore, these fields will tell you where to focus your marketing (billing) and where to focus your logistics (shipping).
+The billing address and shipping address are sometimes different.
+It is important to know who is buying and where the product needs to be delivered.
+These fields will help determine where to focus marketing (billing) and logistics (shipping).

 There are many ways to manipulate this data, but the first step is exporting your users with these fields visible.
 You just need to click the export button so you’ll have this data as a CSV file.